 As many of you know, just over two years ago, Home School Legal Defense Association filed a lawsuit on behalf of Kirk and Kristen Sosebee, challenging a Franklin County School Board policy that required homeschoolers to provide their children’s birth certificates and proof of residency, or face prosecution.

-This morning, the Supreme Court of Virginia ordered the Franklin County Circuit Court to declare the board’s policy unlawful and to issue an injunction that will prevent the board from enforcing it against families in the future.
+On June 11, the Supreme Court of Virginia ordered the Franklin County Circuit Court to declare the board’s policy unlawful and to issue an injunction that will prevent the board from enforcing it against families in the future.
 The decision was unanimous.

 You can read the decision for yourself, but the heart of the decision rests in the rule of law and the General Assembly’s exclusive control over its own homeschool statute.